 The following adverse reactions resulted in a rate of discontinuation of >5% in clinical trials for renal transplant rejection prophylaxis: creatinine increased, hypertriglyceridemia, and TTP.
+In patients with LAM, 11% of subjects discontinued due to adverse reactions, with no single adverse reaction leading to discontinuation in more than one patient being treated with sirolimus.

-6.1 Clinical Studies Experience in Prophylaxis of Organ Rejection Following Renal Transplantation
+6.1 Clinical Studies Experience in Prophylaxis of Organ Rejection Following Renal Transplantation studies were similar.

 The safety and efficacy of sirolimus oral solution for the prevention of organ rejection following renal transplantation were assessed in two randomized, double-blind, multicenter, controlled trials [see Clinical Studies (14.1)].
-The safety profiles in the two studies were similar.
+The safety profiles in the two